Harold Harmsworth, 1st Viscount Rothermere: Relationship with Stephanie von Hohenlohe and support for Hungary

-Break with Baldwin: The United Empire Party gambit
+1929 election and United Empire Party

-Rothermere was very strongly opposed to the decision of the Baldwin government to lower the age of female voters from 30 to 21 as he used the Daily Mail and his other newspapers to argue that allowing young women the right to vote would swing the 1929 election to the Labour party.
-Besides for his opposition to female voters in general, Rothermere used the issue as a way to undermine Baldwin's leadership, arguing that by lowering the voting age that had just given Labour victory in the 1929 election.
-Rothermere's campaign against the "flapper vote" resounded very strongly with much of the Conservative base, and a number of Conservative riding associations passed along messages to the Conservative central office stating their opposition to the lowering the voting age for women.
-The popular image of "flappers" was as frivolous insipid, sex-obsessed young women who were both silly and selfish.
-Rpthermere's "stop the flapper vote" campaign of 1927-1929 greatly appealed to the prevailing images of "flappers" as simply not intelligent and responsible enough to be allowed to vote.
+Rothermere was very strongly opposed to the Baldwin government's decision to lower the age of female suffrage from 30 to 21, using his newspapers to undermine Baldwin's leadership by warning that allowing young women to vote would swing the 1929 election to the Labour Party.
+Rothermere's campaign against the "flapper vote" resounded strongly with much of the Conservative base, and resulted in a number of messages of opposition to the Conservative central office.
+The popular image of "flappers" was as frivolous, sex-obsessed young women who were both silly and selfish.